-Deducting the \$7.9 million that has been reallocated from the \$18.3 million, leaves a balance of \$10.4 million, which - subject to approval by the NCUA Board - is being proposed for use in the following way:
+Deducting the \$3.6 million that has been reallocated from the \$18.3 million, leaves a balance of \$14.7 million, which - subject to approval by the NCUA Board - is being proposed for use in the following way:

 - \$5.8 million of the budget surplus for 2020 would be made available in 2021, to offset 2021's travel budget.
-For 2021, the NCUA is currently forecasting a need for about 66% of its annual travel budget, due to the anticipated ongoing travel and on-site work restrictions related to COVID.
-In addition to the \$12.3 million included in this 2021 budget, an additional \$5.8 million would be made available from the 2020 surplus, to fund travel at about 66% of the typical need. - \$3.7 million of the surplus would be used to retire the note owed by the Operating Budget to the Share Insurance Fund for the Central Office building at 1775 Duke Street, Alexandria, VA.
+For 2021, the NCUA is currently forecasting a need for about 75% of its annual travel budget, due to the anticipated ongoing travel and on-site work restrictions related to COVID.
+In addition to the \$13.5 million included in this 2021 budget, an additional \$5.8 million would be made available from the 2020 surplus, to fund travel at about 75% of the typical need. - \$2.6 million of the budget surplus would be used to pay for COVID-related expenses in 2020 and 2021, which are largely of a one-time nature and are not anticipated to result in a long-term expense to the agency.
+This includes: - The increase data capacity for computer networks, revised data reporting, conference calling services, and virtual meeting software, all of which spiked due to the remote/off-site work situation. - Modifications to facilities operations and maintenance, including improvements to air handling and filtration systems; anticipated increases in facility cleaning and cleaning supplies; and medical consultant support to assess operating status and issues. - An assessment of virtual exams in light of the shift to remote and off-site examination and supervision in 2020 as a result of COVID-19, to evaluate opportunities and long-term changes to the supervision program. - \$3.7 million of the surplus would be used to retire the note owed by the Operating Budget to the Share Insurance Fund for the Central Office building at 1775 Duke Street, Alexandria, VA.
 When the NCUA purchased the building, it was financed by the Share Insurance Fund, and the Operating Fund makes annual principal and interest payments.
 This action would retire the note three years ahead of schedule, fully repaying the Share Insurance Fund.
-This will reduce the Operating Budget by about \$1.3 million in annual principal payments scheduled for 2021 through 2023, and also avoid additional interest payments for the remaining three years of the loan. - \$0.9 million of the surplus would be used for expected COVID-related expenses in 2021, such as for continued enhanced office cleaning and cleaning supplies, medical consultant services, and other miscellaneous costs.
+This will reduce the Operating Budget by about \$1.3 million in annual principal payments scheduled for 2021 through 2023, and also avoid additional interest payments for the remaining three years of the loan. - \$2.6 million for the final phase of facilities modernization at the Central Office.
+This project was originally planned in the original 2021 Capital Budget for \$3.0 million.
+Over the past three years, the NCUA has been modernizing and updating the Central Office, much of which has not been updated in over 20 years.
+The project also supports security upgrades at the Central and regional offices.
+Accelerating the funding would enable much of the work to be done while a number of staff continue to work remotely, and will allow NCUA to terminate the lease it has at 1900 Duke Street rather than keep it for 2021, avoiding a cost of approximately \$600,000.
+Therefore, in total, the use of the surplus for this project reduces the overall 2021 budget by \$3.6 million.